yuyq96/pyshengyun/README.md

 # PyShengyun ([:cn:](https://github.com/yuyq96/pyshengyun/blob/master/README_CN.md))

-A converter for Chinese Pinyin and Shengyun (initials and finals) in python and can be utilized in automatic speech recognition or text-to-speech synthesis.
+A converter for Chinese Pinyin and Shengyun (initials and finals) in Python and can be utilized in automatic speech recognition or text-to-speech synthesis.

 ## Installation